Advanced features

 This way there is no need to set the source code loading path as above.
 But not all packages can have source code packages.
 Standardization needs to be done during packaging.

-Note: When loading the jar package and the source source code jar package, if a code import error occurs, you can try to change the dependency order of the two.
-It is recommended to use the latest Maven plug-in of smart-doc or Gradle plugin.
+package, if a code import error occurs, you can try to change the dependency order of the two.
+It is recommended to use the latest Maven

 <!-- Source -->